 Note: Profiles of the Billys currently in the show will be regularly updated as new information and/or graphics become available.
 Visit often to see the latest on their profiles.
-Last updated: 07-Feb-2014
+Last updated: 29-Sep-2014

 But how did these young men come to be in the show?

 Contained in this article are the detailed profiles (bios) that answer that question.
-They are of both the current Billys and those from the past who have left the show since September 1 of 2009 — a total of 20.
+They are of both the current Billys and those from the past.

 There are two Profile Indexes in this article.
-The first is a list of the current Billys and the other is a list of those from the past beginning in September of 2009.
-For either index, by clicking on the name of the Billy, you’ll be taken to that Billy’s profile.
+The first is a list of the current Billys and the other is a list of those from the past.
+For either index, by clicking on the name of the Billy below his picture, you’ll be taken to that Billy’s profile.

 Profile Index for Current Billys

 Here are the profiles of those who are currently performing the role of Billy on the Victoria Palace Theatre stage:

 Profile Index for Past Billys